Adaptogenic Herbs of Ayurveda

 Banyan Botanicals has listened to Ayurvedic wisdom and the science of adaptogens to create some truly supportive adaptogenic blends.
 Here are a few of our favorites:

-7-Herb Energy liquid extract is a natural and caffeine-free blend of adaptogens including ashwagandha, Asian ginseng, eleuthero, brahmi/gotu kola, and licorice.
+• 7-Herb Energy liquid extract is a natural and caffeine-free blend of adaptogens including ashwagandha, Asian ginseng, eleuthero, gotu kola, and licorice.
 All of these offer stress relief and act as a pure, herbal pick-me-up.

-We also created Adrenal Nourish, a formula packed with adaptogens to help the body cope with stress and maintain balanced energy while it also supports the optimal function of the adrenals and nourishes the whole endocrine system.
+• Adrenal Nourish is packed with adaptogens to help the body cope with stress and maintain balanced energy.
+It also supports the optimal function of the adrenals and nourishes the whole endocrine system.

 Are Adaptogens Safe?